-• External assessment (ordinarily in the form of a letter or verified email note) is expected of all candidates at all ranks.
+- External assessment is expected of all candidates at all ranks.
 To be accepted, all external assessments must be provided on letterhead stationery and contain the referee's signature.
 To provide each candidate maximal opportunity for success, at least six assessment letters are required.
-Cases that come to the campus level without six acceptable "arm's-length" letters will be returned to the school.

-- If a candidate is reapplying for promotion within three years of a previous dossier submission (whether as a result of denial of promotion or withdrawal of the case prior to final decision), all original external letter writers must be contacted with a request to update their letter with the new dossier information.
+Cases that come to the campus level without six acceptable "arm's-length" letters will be returned to the school. - If a candidate is reapplying for promotion within three years of a previous dossier submission (whether as a result of denial of promotion or withdrawal of the case prior to final decision), all original external letter writers must be contacted with a request to update their letter with the new dossier information.
 If provided, the new letter is substituted in the dossier.
 If not, the original letter must be retained in the dossier, unless the candidate has changed his or her area of excellence, in which case older and obsolete letters may be discarded.
 Three additional new letters should be sought at the time of resubmission; there must be a total of six arms length letters. - The candidate should not be involved in the selection of external reviewers, with two exceptions: 1) the candidate should be allowed to list those he or she would definitely not want to serve as an external reviewer, and 2) the candidate may provide a list of key scholars in the field if these are not known to the chair or the chair's designee.
 The candidate must discuss this list with their academic administrator and should indicate clearly on the list that each meets the "arm's length" or independent criteria outlined below.
 Chairs or deans are not required to use the external reviewers identified by candidates. - If a screening process is used to find out if potential referees would provide a letter if asked, the process must be applied to all candidates within the school.
-For promotion to senior lecturer, reviewers may be external to the unit (school or department); for all other cases, reviewers must be external to Indiana University3.
+For promotion to senior lecturer, reviewers may be external to the unit (school or department); for all other cases, reviewers must be external to Indiana University.
 Chairs should aim to receive no fewer than six, nor more than ten letters.
-All solicited external assessment letters received must be included in the dossier whether or not they exceed the suggested maximum of ten. - Chairs/Deans may seek additional guidance to identify potential external reviewers, for example, from chairs of similar departments in other universities, from senior faculty in the department in the same or related specialty, or from the scholars quoted in the candidate's publications.
-Reviewers do not have to be scholars in the identical sub-specialty as the candidate.
-Chairs should not inform candidates about the identities of the final external reviewers.
-Biographic summaries of external reviewer should be provided by the department chair, and are not to be written by the candidate.
-Chair, committee, and dean letters of evaluation should not name external reviewers. - Criteria Defining "Arm's Length" or Independence of External Reviewers: - The relationship between the reviewer and the candidate should be as independent as possible.
-To qualify as "arm's length" or independent, reviewers providing external assessment should have no personal, professional, or academic relationship with the candidate that would cause them to be invested in the candidate's promotion.
-Specific examples of reviewers to avoid include (but are not limited to): 1) former or current mentors and 2) co-authors or scholarly collaborators in the last five years.
-Exceptions can be made in the case of very large national clinical trials where multiple authors have a very distant relationship or in the case of serving on national research or service panels.
-The department chair needs to specifically make the case for including such a reviewer.
-If in doubt, please contact the associate vice chancellor for academic affairs.
-Every precaution should be taken to ensure that referees are objective and credible; persons closely associated with the candidate may not be as objective as those who are not personally associated.
-Reviews deemed to not comply with the "arm's length" criteria will not count toward the six needed reviews.
+All solicited external assessment letters received must be included in the dossier whether or not they exceed the suggested maximum of ten.